drivy/jobs/mobile/README.md

 ![Mockup #2](https://github.com/drivy/jobs/assets/1333507/308d043a-b485-4389-ac3a-dac9682e4eb0)

 ### Level 3: add to favorite (Mandatory if you are doing this test with SwiftUI, Optional if your are doing this test with UIKit)
+In this level, users will be able to add a car to their favorites list.
+This choice will be persisted, so it remains even if the user quits and reopens the app.

 a.
 From the detail screen, the driver can add or remove a car from their favorites.